capillariesio/capillaries/doc/qna.md

 - [Amazon Keyspaces pagination](https://docs.aws.amazon.com/keyspaces/latest/devguide/paginating-results.html) may return fewer records than requested, so Capillaries should watch pagestate closely
 For a sample Amazon Keyspaces configuration, see [Amazon Keyspaces POC TerraForm deployment scripts](https://github.com/capillariesio/capillaries-experimental/tree/main/amazon_keyspaces).

 WARNING: please keep in mind that without setting read/write capacity units, Amazon Keyspaces may be extremely slow, and with those capacity units specified - extremely expensive; exercise extreme caution when setting them.
 In general, Amazon Keyspaces database has a chance be more cost-efficient for longer-term data storage (months), and low read/write traffic.
 Cassandra cluster can be more cost-efficient for short-lived data (hours) and high rate of reads and writes.
 Capillaries definitely falls into the latter cathegory.

+As of Sep 2026, Amazon Keyspaces-specific code is still in the codebase, but it is not tested and it is not guaranteed to work.
+TBH, I do not see much value in supporting a database engine with pricing structure that does not make sense for a write-heavy scenario like Capillaries.

 ## What's next?